winter-yuki/kotlin-self-types/README.md

 abstract class A {
     fun a(): Self = this

-    // Should not be possible to return Self of other object fun f(x: B): Self = x.a() // (foreign_self)
+    // Should not be possible to return Self of an other object fun f(x: B): Self = x.a() // (foreign_self)
 }